VivanPanda/arduinomap/CONTRIBUTING.md

 3. `cd` into the directory of your local clone, then set the upstream remote so you can keep your local clone synced with ArduinoMap's original repo.
 The `<repo name>` below should be the same as the one you used when creating your local clone in the previous step.

+4. Use `npm install` to install all packages and their associated dependencies.
+This will allow you to run `npm run start`.

 ## Working on an Issue

 Once you have the repo forked and cloned, and the upstream remote has been set, you can begin working on your issue: